UPPMAX/programming_formalisms/docs/deployment/deploy.md

 - **10-year challenge**: Try to build/run your own code that you have created 10 (or less) years ago.
 Will your code from today work in 5 years if you don’t change it?
 - **Dependency hell**: Different codes in the same environment can have conflicting dependencies.

-### To make sure about needed dependencies

-- Start with empty environment
-- Nowadays platforms are less important, still "system files" may differ among OS platforms and Linux distributions
-    - will your program require specific "system files"
-    - are these typically not installed already?
-    - in the **best world test on Windows/Mac and Linux platforms**
-        - and with as empty as possible environment
-- What about Shared services like a cluster where users and most staff do not have writing privileges ('sudo' rights) for system installations?

-!!! discussion "Discussion: Where do you run your program?"

-    - From a terminal?
-    - On different computers?
-    - On a cluster?

-- We need to either inform what is needed to run the software in the README file
-- Or provide them with everything needed
-    - hopefully not interfering with other software they are using

 !!! note "Ways to distribute"

     - Python packages: